jgmotta731/NBA_Stat_Pred/README.md

 By using this project, you acknowledge that any betting decisions you make are **at your own risk**, and the author is **not liable** for any losses or damages arising from use of this code or its outputs.

 Use responsibly and follow all local laws and regulations related to sports wagering.

+## License

+This project is **not licensed for public use or redistribution**.
+All rights reserved © Jack Motta 2025.

+Unauthorized use, copying, or distribution of this code is strictly prohibited.